karntrehan/RewardsSDK-Sample/README.md

 #### Pre-Requisites

  - **Test User needs to be registered**: *Look at the Server Integration guide to know how to register users and give them points.*
  - **You need to have an API key**:  *We provide 2 sets of keys.
 One for production and one for staging.
-If you haven’t received it yet, request for one right now!*
+If you haven’t received it yet, request for one right now at operations@mpaani.com!*

 ### Integration
 Integrating the SDK into your app is a 6 step process.